Grave 39

 Unmarked grave

 A detective, checking on an apparent irregularity in her identity papers, had asked her to visit the police station.
-But a few hours before the appointed time, she was found dead at her own hand, lying dead on the lawn of Laura Place, the first-floor window open above her, and a terrible wound from ear to ear, apparently caused by a knife wound and then by falling on a clothes-line.
-An inquest was held, after which she was buried on 18 August with 'simple rites' in the presence of three relatives.
+But a few hours before the appointed time, she was found dead at her own hand, lying on the lawn of Laura Place, the first-floor window open above her, and a wound from ear to ear, apparently caused first by a knife and then by falling on a clothes-line.
+An inquest was held, after which she was buried on 18 August with simple rites in the presence of three relatives.

 WOMAN OF MYSTERY DRAMATIC SUICIDE BATH MUCH TRAVELLED RUSSIAN SUBJECT POSED AS FRENCH: HUSBAND IN GERMANY HER DREAD OF POLICE INQUIRIES.